A General Framework for Importance Sampling with Markov Random Walks: Efficiency Criteria and an Illustrative Example

-We test numerical performance of the proposed algorithm in the SV model for computing the tail probability $\mathbb{P}(S_T > b|S_0 = 1, X_0 = \alpha)$.
-When $\log b = (\mu-\frac{1}{2}\alpha)T + c \sqrt{T}$ for some constant $c$ and $T\to \infty$, the event of interest belongs to the LAN regime, see, e.g., \citet{jin2013positive}.
-The E-Companions \ref{appendix:heston} and \ref{appendix:verify assumptions} gives the resulting tilting probability and verifies the regularity conditions.
+We test the numerical performance of the proposed algorithm in the SV model for computing the tail probability in the form of $\p(S_T > c | S_0 = 1, X_0 = \alpha )$.
+The E-Companions \ref{appendix:heston} and \ref{appendix:verify assumptions} give the resulting tilting probability and verify the regularity conditions.
 All our theorems are applicable to this example.

 To use Theorem \ref{thm:lan optimal linear}, we need to compute the solution to the Poisson equation for this affine model.
 By Corollary \ref{coro:affine} and Lemma \ref{lemma:poisson}, we know the eigenfunction for affline models is a log-linear function, and the derivative of the eigenfunction is the solution to the Poisson equation \eqref{eq:poisson 0}.
-Hence the solution to \eqref{eq:poisson 0} is a linear function.
+Hence, the solution to \eqref{eq:poisson 0} is a linear function.
 Thus, we choose the link function as $k(x,x',\eta) = \eta x'$.
 See Example \ref{eg:ec affine} in the E-Companion for the explicit calculation of the Poisson equation for a wide class of affine models.
+Theorem \ref{thm:lan optimal linear} can be applied to justify that our choice of link function is asymptotically optimal within the LAN family.
+Theorem \ref{thm:log efficiency} can be applied to justify that the importance sampling estimator proposed in Theorem \ref{thm:lan optimal linear} has logarithmic efficiency in the sense of \eqref{eq:log efficiency md fixed time main}.

-For comparison, we include three other methods: (i) the LD-based exponential tilting method in \cite{collamore2002importance}, (ii) the moderate deviation (MD) based exponential tilting method in \cite{fuh2007estimation}, and (iii) the method in \cite{fouque2002variance} via a first mean-reversion expansion that is specialized for SV models.
+For comparison, we include three other methods: (i) the LD-based exponential tilting method in \cite{collamore2002importance}; (ii) the moderate deviation (MD) based exponential tilting method in \cite{fuh2007estimation}; \change{(iii) the method in \cite{fouque2002variance} derived from the diffusion models that is specialized for SV models (note that this method belongs to the class of state-dependent IS methods)}.
+Our proposed duo-exponential tilting is implemented by minimizing variance (Duo-V) and minimizing the cross entropy (Duo-CE).